mail-ecnu/VMAgent/README.md

 python train.py --env=fading --alg=dqn
 ```

-It provides the first VM scheudling simulator based on the one month east china data in huawei cloud.
+It provides the first VM scheudling simulator based on the one month east china data in **HUAWEI Cloud**.
 It includes three scenarios in practical cloud: Recovering, Fading and Expansion.
 Our video is at [video](https://drive.google.com/file/d/14EkVzUnEXM7b8YNJiZ6cxLxhcj5yW4V_/view?usp=sharing).
 Some demonstrations are listed: